-3.6 What if the company does not meet the conditions for temporary unemployment for economic reasons for white-collar workers?
+3.6 What if the company wants to invoke temporary unemployment for economic reasons for white-collar workers?

-During the period of validity of the emergency measures adopted by the government (currently until 5 April 2020), and this with retroactive effect from 13 March 2020, employees may simply be temporarily unemployed, as explained above.
+During the period of validity of the emergency measures adopted by the government (currently until 19 April 2020), and this with retroactive effect from 13 March 2020, employees may simply be temporarily unemployed on the grounds of Corona force majeure, as explained above.

-However, we are of the opinion that the "traditional" temporary unemployment scheme for economic reasons for white collar employees will be relevant again after the expiry of the emergency measures decided by the government (currently provisionally fixed until 5 April 2020).
-Hereafter we describe this "traditional" scheme.
+However, we are of the opinion that the "traditional" temporary unemployment scheme for economic reasons for white-collar employees will be relevant again after the expiry of the emergency measures decided by the government (currently provisionally fixed until 19 April 2020).
+Below, we describe this "traditional" scheme.